telerik/kendo-themes/packages/material/docs/index.md

 ## Preview

-To apply the Material theme to any of the examples on this website, use the theme chooser drop-down at the top-right corner of the page.
-The Material theme styling is loaded by default.
+To apply the Material theme to any of the examples on this website, use the theme chooser drop-down at the top-right corner of the example.
+The {% platform_content angular %}Default{% endplatform_content %}{% platform_content react %}Material{% endplatform_content %}{% platform_content vue %}Material{% endplatform_content %} theme styling is loaded by default.

 To simultaneously preview multiple components from different packages, to build your own theme, or to customize any of the available Kendo UI ones, use the capabilities of the [Kendo UI Theme Builder](https://themebuilder.telerik.com/) web application.